 It’s time to spruce up those old, tired expectations and get some new ones.
 Try these on for size:

 “Just because I’m struggling with a short-temper or anxiety right now doesn’t mean I always will if I decide to do the work I need to see the change I want.”

-“No matter what it feels like in the moment, my children are fully capable of listening without me needing to yell.
+“No matter what it feels like at the moment, my children are fully capable of listening without me needing to yell.
 They just need consistency over time from me.”

 “I am not alone and I can do all things through Christ who gives me the strength to do them.”